Obtaining a work permit

-The company should submit the work permit application at least two months before the employee is due to take up their role.
+The company should submit the work permit application at least three months before the employee is due to take up their role.

-Before submitting the application, the employer must have attempted to find a candidate already in the French labor market with the help of government agencies (e.g. Pôle Emploi) or private organizations.
+Before submitting the application, the employer must have attempted to find a candidate already in the French labor market with the help of government agencies (e.g. Apec and Pôle Emploi) or private organizations.

 Where to apply

-For employees living outside France, the employer should contact the foreign labor department of the local employment authorities (DIRECCTE) covering the place where the employee will be working.
+For employees living outside France, the employer should contact the foreign labor department of the local employment authorities (DIRECCTE) covering the place where the employee will be working, in order to apply for a work permit, this involves initiating the so-called introduction procedure.

 In deciding whether to grant a work permit, the relevant foreign labor department of the local employment authorities (DIRECCTE) review the following: